Legal Guide

 Preventing Common Causes of Surgical Errors

 Systemic issues in medical facilities play a major role in these errors.
 Miscommunications, outdated protocols, insufficient training, and surgeon burnout – are some issues that lead to surgical errors.
+These errors can result in serious complications, including nerve damage that may warrant legal action.
 By harming their patients, responsible practitioners effectively lose public trust.
 Impending legal action and a negative image among peers further aggravate the situation for practitioners.

 Here is the surgical safety checklist provided by the World Health Organization (WHO).
 In the U.S., The Joint Commission has also come up with universal protocols that cover surgeries and other medical procedures.